-Always take these medicines with a full glass of water.
+Always take these medications with a full glass of water.

 Common names include: Co-trimoxazoleBactrimSeptra

-These medicines are usually not prescribed for infants less than two months old.
-Elderly people have an increased risk of skin and bleeding problems with these medicines, especially if they are using diuretics.
-Always take the medicines with a full glass of water.
+These medications are usually not prescribed for infants less than 2 months old.
+Elderly people have an increased risk of skin and bleeding problems with these medications, especially if they are using diuretics.
+Always take the medications with a full glass of water.

-Possible side effects include: Increased sensitivity to sunItchingSkin rashNauseaVomitingDiarrheaStomach upset
+Possible side effects include: Increased sensitivity to the sunItchingSkin rashNauseaVomitingDiarrheaStomach upset

 Common names include: GentamicinKanamycinTobramycinAmikacin

-Because aminoglycosides can affect the kidneys, hearing, balance, and muscles, be sure to tell your healthcare provider if you already have conditions that affect those body systems.
+Because aminoglycosides can affect the kidneys, hearing, balance, and muscles, be sure to tell your doctor if you already have conditions that affect those body systems.
 Depending on your condition, a different antibiotic may be chosen.

 Possible side effects include: Kidney problemsHearing problemsBalance problems

-Muscle weakness, especially in patients who already have conditions like
+Muscle weakness, especially in those who already have conditions like

 myasthenia gravisNauseaVomitingNumbness, tingling, burning sensations in face and/or mouthSeizuresMuscle twitches